-HBSS 5410 Practicum in health education
+HBSS 5410 - Practicum in health education

 The course meets requirements of the Council on Education for Public Health (CEPH) by providing an opportunity for students to gain practical skills via field work or internships.
 This practicum course provides students with a culminating experience that is central to our mission.
-More specifically, the mission of the Program in Community Health Education is to address the health of the public through the preparation of specialists in health education who focus on the community as the setting for analysis, assessment, program planning, intervention, evaluation, and research.
+More specifically, the mission of the M.S.
+Degree Program in Community Health Education is to address the health of the public through the preparation of specialists in health education who focus on the community as the setting for analysis, assessment, program planning, intervention, evaluation, and research.
 Varied structures, institutions, organizations, and agencies in the community setting-including schools, hospitals, clinics, worksites, and non-profits-are engaged in collaborative relationships for the purposes of fulfilling the mission.
 Thus, the practicum course specifically ensures that students have a supervised experience in a community setting where they are engaged in a collaborative relationship with a supervisor, staff, and selected consumers within that setting.
-The intention is to ensure that students have received well rounded preparation for professional careers as health education specialists through a supervised experience across 180 hours within a setting of their choice; this may be a setting aligned with their goals for professional development and future employment.
+The intention is to ensure that M.S. degree students have received well rounded preparation for professional careers as health education specialists through a supervised experience across 180 hours within a setting of their choice; this may be a setting aligned with their goals for professional development and future employment.
+Of note, M.A. degree students are also welcome to participate in optional fieldwork vis this course.

-HBSS 5710 Supervised teaching in health education
+HBSS 5710 - Supervised teaching in health education